Late goal key for Kilbrittain to see off Ballygravan in Premier Junior Hurling semi-final

 The sides then traded points before Hickey converted four unanswered frees on the bounce.
 O'Connor replied with a brace to reduce the margin down to two at the break, 0-9 to 0-7 in favour of Kilbrittain.

 The early stages of the second half saw both sides hit four points with Hickey on form for his side.
-Then the game came to life as Ballygarvan clawed their way back with Mackey starting the revival with Ray O'Halloran and O'Connor raising white flags to draw the sides on level terms at 0-14 each with ten to play.
+Then the game came to life as Ballygarvan clawed their way back with Mackey starting the revival with Ray O'Halloran and O'Connor raising white flags to draw the sides on level terms at 0-14 each with 10 to play.

-Ballygarvan, who hadn't led at any stage, went in front as Kevin Lyons, on the run split the post from over his shoulder, which sent the Ballygarvan bench into raptures with eight left to play.
+Ballygarvan, who hadn't led at any stage, went in front as Kevin Lyons, on the run, split the post from over his shoulder, which sent the Ballygarvan bench into raptures with eight left to play.

 Scorers for Kilbrittain: M Hickey 0-12 (0-9 f), C Ustionowski 1-0, P Wall 0-2, J O'Donovan, R Crowley 0-1 each.